chef/knife-openstack/README.md

 knife[:openstack_domain_name] = "Your OpenStack domain"
 ```

-If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables.
+If your config.rb (aka knife.rb) file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables.
 For example, using the conventions of [OpenStack's RC file](http://docs.openstack.org/user-guide/content/cli_openrc.html) (note the `openstack_auth_url`):

 ```ruby
 knife[:openstack_auth_url] = ENV['OS_AUTH_URL']